Buy-and-Hold Investing: Real Estate Investing

 You can implement a buy-and-hold strategy for almost any kind of property, such as:

-A vacation rental is one example of buy-and-hold.
+Investing in a vacation rental is one example of buy-and-hold.
 This involves an investor purchasing a property and renting it out to vacationers to generate passive income.
 They also benefit by being able to use the vacation home themselves.
 Throughout the years that a property is used as a vacation rental, it will (hopefully) appreciate, and when the time is right, the investor can sell the property for profit and continue to expand his or her portfolio.

 Another popular type of buy-and-hold real estate is a single-family home.
 This involves buying a property and renting it out to long-term tenants.
-This is a little bit easier than owning a vacation rental or multi-family unit because you’re only dealing with one tenant or a single family.
+This is a little bit easier than only dealing with one tenant or a single family. owning a vacation rental or multi-family unit because you’re

 Turnkey real estate